-Of all the condiments that have been embraced by Americans over the past few years, perhaps the most beloved is fish sauce.
 Made from fermented small fish such as anchovies, fish sauce has been produced in Europe and Asia for thousands of years, but in more recent times, it’s become associated with southeast Asian cuisine, particularly Thai and Vietnamese.
+And just within the past several years, it has been more widely embraced by American consumers as well.

-The magical thing about fish sauce is that it has the power to make just about any dish taste better without becoming the dominant flavor.
+The magical thing about fish sauce its power to make just about any dish taste better without becoming the dominant flavor.
 It’s the ultimate team player, something you always want to have with you in the kitchen.
 Here’s how the Takeout staff and some of our favorite chefs like to use it.

 Fish sauce is such a versatile ingredient and an essential ingredient in Thai cooking.
 I can’t even imagine what it’s like to cook without it.
 In Thailand, a bowl of fish sauce with sliced fresh chilies is like the salt and pepper shakers on the table; you’ll see that in most homes and at most casual eateries.